The Scottish Foundation School is divided up into 4 regions, each of which is linked to a Medical School.

 Key personnel within your employing health board/hospital

 When you begin your Foundation Training it is important that you identify the key personnel who work within your Health Board/Hospital as they will be able to assist you during your Foundation years.
 Every Health Board/Hospital has a staffed Postgraduate Medical Education Centre and a Director of Postgraduate Medical Education.
-From the Postgraduate Medical Education Centre, you will receive a full induction, find out about your study leave, courses available, assessment and appraisal, teaching sessions and much more.
+From the Postgraduate Medical Education Centre, you will receive a full induction and find out about your study leave, courses available, assessment and appraisal, teaching sessions and much more.

 First you should ask your clinical or educational supervisor for advice.
 If you feel you need further support, contact your Foundation Programme Director or someone at the Deanery.
 Alternatively complete the Raising a Concern Form.